How Safe Are Dental Implants Nowadays?2020-10-24

 - Waiting for the fusion.
 After the fourth step, you will now wait for the osseointegration where the jawbone integrates with the dental implant.
 This process can take multiple months depending on how your jawbone will react to the implant.

 - After the completion of step 5, the placement of the abutment will take place.
-This procedure will include reopening the gum exposing the dental implant, attaching the abutment on top of it, and closing the gums once more.
+This procedure will include reopening the gum with dental instruments and exposing the dental implant, attaching the abutment on top of it, and closing the gums once more.
 It will take 2 weeks before this fully heals.

 - When the gums healed rigorously, you will be given an option to choose between a fixed artificial tooth and removable denture.
 A fixed artificial tooth will be screwed permanently to the abutment.
 You will not be able to remove this tooth.
 Removable dentures can be easily removed from the implant and place back on.